 Obviously, the growth rates directly follow those predicted for both WEEE and ELV by several experts.
 For example, in the EU28 these volumes can be accounted for in approximately 167 Kton/year and 17 Kton/year for WEEE and ELV, respectively, considering the forecasts for 2015.
-These impressive amounts of PCB volumes, together with the percentage of valuable materials incorporated into them described in Table 2, can provide a picture of the enormous revenues that could be obtained if these resources could be recovered in a correct way.
+These impressive amounts of PCB volumes, together with the percentage of valuable materials incorporated into them.